Can Alun Wyn Jones lead his country to a second Grand Slam in three years?

 What time does it kick off and is it on TV?

-This round three match kicks off at 4.45pm UK time and is live on BBC and S4C (UK) and Virgin Media (Ireland).
-There will also be live commentary on BBC Radio 5 Live Sports Extra and RTE in Ireland.
+This match kicks off at 8pm UK time (9pm local time in Paris) and it will be broadcast live on BBC One and S4C (UK) and Virgin Media (Ireland).
+There will also be live commentary on BBC Radio 5 Live Sports.

-It’s an all-RFU team for this one with Matthew Carley referee, Wayne Barnes and Karl Dickson the assistants, and Graham Hughes the TMO.
+It’s an all-RFU officiating team for this one with Luke Pearce as referee, Matthew Carley and Christophe Ridley the assistants, and Wayne Barnes the TMO.

 What are the line-ups?

-FRANCE: Anthony Bouthier; Teddy Thomas, Virimi Vakatawa, Arthur Vincent, Gael Fickou; Romain Ntamack, Antoine Dupont; Cyril Baille, Julien Marchand, Mohamed Haouas, Bernard Le Roux, Paul Willemse, Francois Cros, Charles Ollivon (captain), Gregory Alldritt.
+FRANCE: Brice Dulin; Teddy Thomas, Virimi Vakatawa, Gael Fickou, Damian Penaud; Matthieu Jalibert, Antoine Dupont; Cyril Baille, Julien Marchand, Mohamed Haouas, Romain Taofifenua, Paul Willemse, Dylan Cretin, Charles Ollivon (captain), Gregory Alldritt.

 Follow Rugby World on Facebook, Twitter and Instagram.